api3dao/old-api3-docs/docs/airnode/v0.4/README.md

 ## Off-Chain Data Signing

 There is a hybrid solution that still depends on third-party oracles, yet does not let them tamper with the data.
-In this scheme, the API provider signs their data with their private key off-chain and serves it over a regular API endpoint.
+In this scheme, the API providers sign their data with their private key off-chain and serve it over a regular API endpoint.
-Third party oracles call this endpoint to get the signed data and post it to the chain.
-The authenticity of the data — that it is not tampered with by the third party oracles — can then be verified on-chain using the public key of the API provider.
+Third-party oracles call this endpoint to get the signed data and post it to the chain.
+The authenticity of the data — i.e. no tampering by third-party oracles — can then be verified on-chain using the public key of the API provider.

-Although it eliminates the risk of data tampering at the oracle level, this solution is essentially a half-measure.
-By depending on third-party oracles, it continues suffering from the ecosystem issues caused by depending on third-party oracles, and, in addition, requires modifications at the API-side to implement off-chain signing.
-This results in a severely limited API selection even compared to the regular third party oracle based solutions, and restricts the ecosystem growth potential of the solution to the application-scale.
+Although this eliminates the risk of data tampering at the oracle level, this solution is essentially a half-measure.
+By depending on third-party oracles, it continues suffering from the ecosystem issues caused by this and, additionally, it requires API modifications to implement off-chain signing.
+This results in a severely limited API selection even compared to the regular third-party oracle-based solutions, and restricts the growth potential of the solution's ecosystem to the application-scale.

 ## Barriers to API Providers Operating Oracles

-During work from the past, API3 communicated with API providers extensively and observed the following barriers to oracle onboarding and operation:
+In its previous efforts, API3 communicated with API providers extensively and observed the following barriers to oracle onboarding and operation:

 1. Traditional API providers are typically not more familiar with blockchain